Caroline Ellison: Career

-Legal proceedings
+Fraud conviction

 In December 2022, Ellison hired Stephanie Avakian of law firm WilmerHale as her lead attorney.
 On December 18, Ellison pleaded guilty in the Southern District of New York to conspiracy to commit wire fraud on customers of FTX, conspiracy to commit wire fraud on lenders of Alameda Research, wire fraud on lenders of Alameda Research, conspiracy to commit commodities fraud, conspiracy to commit securities fraud, and conspiracy to commit money laundering.
 On that day, FTX co-founder Gary Wang also pleaded guilty to several charges.
-A transcript of her plea hearing was unsealed on December 23, revealing she had admitted to judge Ronnie Abrams that she and others conspired to steal billions of dollars from customers of FTX, while misleading its investors and lenders.
+A transcript of her plea hearing was unsealed on December 23, revealing she had admitted to judge Ronnie Abrams that she and others conspired to steal billions of dollars from customers of FTX while misleading its investors and lenders.
 Ellison told Judge Abrams that Sam Bankman-Fried and other FTX executives had received billions of dollars in secret loans from Alameda Research.
+As a part of her plea deal, she agreed to make restitution of an amount to be decided by the courts.

+In October 2023, Ellison testified for the prosecution in the fraud trial of Bankman-Fried.

+On 24 September 2024 Ellison was sentenced to serve two years in prison and ordered to forfeit $11 billion to the court.
+Ellison began serving her sentence at a prison in Connecticut in early November 2024.
+In December 2024, The Washington Post reported that Ellison's sentence had been reduced by a few months, with the new release date scheduled for July 2026.

 Personal life

-Accounts from unspecified former employees about a romantic relationship with colleague Sam Bankman-Fried were reported.
+Unspecified former employees reported accounts about a romantic relationship with colleague Sam Bankman-Fried.
 Business Insider said that Ellison's alleged relationship with Bankman-Fried was singled out by CoinDesk.
 Bankman-Fried told Good Morning America his relationship with Ellison was brief.

-It is widely believed that Ellison operated an unsigned Tumblr blog.
-Ellison never claimed ownership, but the blog linked directly to Ellison's Twitter account and Bankman-Fried told the New York Times she was the author.
+Ellison, Bankman-Fried, and several friends and coworkers were still cohabitating in a penthouse apartment when FTX collapsed.

-Ellison contributed along with FTX senior employees to the FTX Foundation's Future Fund, which planned to fund philanthropic endeavors before ceasing operations when its own senior staff resigned citing inability to honor grants and concerns about the legitimacy of its funding, leaving some beneficiaries concerned whether they will owe grant money back.
+Ellison, along with FTX senior employees, contributed to the FTX Foundation's Future Fund, which planned to fund philanthropic endeavors, before ceasing operations when its own senior staff resigned.
+The staff cited inability to honor grants and concerns about the legitimacy of its funding, leaving some beneficiaries concerned as to whether they would have to return grant money.